Nachimak28/realtime-analytics-on-streaming-data/README.md

 ```

 Build the docker image and tag it
-Note: the localhost:5000 URL might change if you're working with public docker hub or a private cloud registry
+Note: the localhost:5000 URL might change if you're working with public docker hub or a private cloud registry.
 ```
 docker build -t localhost:5000/pykaf-producer:v1 .
 ```